pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 *   Must be one of `1.0`, `1.1`, ... `1.7` or `2.0`
 *   In the future:
     *   Set of versions may be increased - e.g. `2.1`
-    *   A small set of declarative functions might also be used
+    *   A small set of predicates might also be used
         *   Either as "or" conjunction or by themselves to represent proprietary extensions?
 Examples include inline image abbreviations used in Image XObjects; `DP` as an alias for `DecodeParams` by Adobe; the Apple /AAPL or /PTEX LaTeX extensions; the various PDF 2.0 extension ISO specs being developed now